bektas-sari/math_play/README.md

-# MathPlay - Interactive Math Learning Game
+# MathPlay - Interactive Math Learning Game (Flutter APP)

 MathPlay is an engaging and interactive mobile application designed to help children practice basic arithmetic operations through a fun drag-and-drop game interface.
 Built with Flutter, the app provides an intuitive and visually appealing experience to make learning math enjoyable.